 Melinda J. Irvine is an Australian freelance copywriter, poet and musician living between the Philippine Western Visayas and her home country.
-She spends her time in the Philippines as adopted/foster mother to Jerry (a Filipino boy nine years old) whose birth parents died tragically.
+She spends her time in the Philippines as adopted/foster mother to Jerry (a Filipino boy ten years old) whose birth parents died tragically.

 A slow learner, she has been her plugging away at her Bachelors degree in Philosophy and Creative Writing externally through Murdoch University for more than a few years.
 But the good news is, she’s finally finished that first book.

-“The Liquor and Gaming industries no longer made sense to me, I wanted to use my creative talents to make a social contribution and find the love and kindness within myself once again.”
+“But the Liquor and Gaming industries no longer made sense to me, I wanted to use my creative talents to make a social contribution and find the love and kindness within myself once again.”

-She’d spent years copywriting and blogging on behalf of clients, yet she found it almost impossible to write about her own experiences.
+She’d spent years writing and blogging on behalf of clients, yet she found it almost impossible to write about her own experiences.
 A friend finally convinced to her to convert her one-page website to a blog and use her PAYPAL account for fundraising.

 “I was terrified when I posted that first blog.
 It was months before I was able to write another one.
 But then somehow slowly another came, and another, and then a poem.
-I started blogging regularly about family, and the things I saw both here and at home.
+I started blogging regularly about family, and the things I saw both here [Philippines] and at home.
 Suddenly all the training courses, years of writing for corporate clients, literary workshops and university units came into being.
 I became the writer I always intended.”

 Mel spends her time living in the Philippines with Jerry and hanging out with the women and children of Jerry’s home purok (district): a fishing community deeply affected by poverty and seasonal typhoons.
 She provides free creative activities, art and craft supplies, music lessons and school tuition as time and resources permit.
 She has a vision of running a dedicated creative learning centre for the kids.